IgorRozani/movie-database/README.md

 The project has three projects:

+#### MovieDatabase.Scraper
+Console application responsible for retrieving all the data from the TMDB API and insert into the database.
+In case a deploy, this project should run once per day to update the database.
+It has two scrapers:
+- GenreScraper: responsible for getting the data from Genres;
+- MovieScraper: responsible for getting the data from UpcomingMovies.

+#### MoviDatabase.Repository
+This project is responsible for accessing the database, the database is MySql and teh acess is made by EntityFramework.
+The database has 3 tables: Movie, Genre and MovieGenre.

 #### MovieDatabase.API
 The web api project that has the rest enpoints.
 It has 3 endpoints:
 - GET /api/movies - For getting the list of upcoming movies, you can filter the list by page, quantity items per page and by movie name (not implemented);